You are dead wrong on this

 In the 1950s, medicine was rudimentary in many ways compared to today.
 Cancer and heart attacks were an almost certain death sentence.

-In 1951, the average working American worked 2,031 hours a year.
-In 2017, we worked an average of only 1,757 hours a year.
-We used that increase in leisure time to increase our TV viewing from four hours and 35 minutes a day in 1950 to seven hours and 50 minutes a day today.
+In 1951 the average working American worked 2,031 hours a year.
+In 2017 we worked an average of only 1,757 hours a year.
+We used that increase in leisure time to increase our TV viewing from four hours and 35 minutes a day in 1950 to 7 hours and 50 minutes a day today.

 The average person in the senior groups you talk with would have been dead by age 68.
 Today, the average lifespan is 79.
 Who would have thought that we’d use the miracle of an extra decade to watch more TV and talk about how much better life was when we were kids.